Code-Differently-Youth-DevShop-JS/JS-Challenge-1/README.md

 <br>
 Ever wondered how long would it take to get to the center of a tootsie pop roll?

+Write a function named ``calculateLicks`` that:
+ - takes two arguments, ``days``, ``numPerDay``:

 1. Store the current day of the month into a variable.
 2. Store the number of days in a a year into a variable.
 3. Store an estimated guess of how many days it would take (as a number).
 4. Calculate how many tootsie roll pops you could eat in a month.
 5. Output the result to the screen like so: "It will take you NN of days for you to get to the center of a tootsie poll roll.
-It will take you X days in a month to achieve this.".
+It will take you X days in a month to achieve this if you lick faster.".

 Prompt 2

 1. Write a function named ``myGrade`` that:
-   - takes one argument, a number score.
+   - takes one argument, a number ``score``.
    - returns a grade for the score, either "A", "B", "C", "D", or "F".
 2. Call that function for five different scores and log the result to make sure it works.